Singaporean nationality law: History

 Modern Singapore was founded in 1819 and soon after merged with Penang and Malacca to form the Straits Settlements in 1826.
 After their incorporation as Crown dominions in 1858, British nationality law applied to the Straits Settlements, as was the case elsewhere in the British Empire.
 Singaporeans and all other imperial citizens were British subjects; any person born in Singapore, the United Kingdom, or anywhere else within Crown dominions was a natural-born British subject.

 In the rest of British Malaya outside of the Straits Settlements, local Malay rulers were given limited autonomy in exchange for accepting British suzerainty.
 Subjects of the rulers in the Federated Malay States and Unfederated Malay States were considered British protected persons.
 Although Britain held jurisdiction in all of British Malaya, domestic law treated the Malay states as foreign territory.
 British protected persons were treated as aliens in the United Kingdom, but both British subjects and protected persons could be issued British passports.
 Protected persons could not travel to the UK without first requesting permission, but were afforded the same consular protection as British subjects when travelling outside of the Empire.
 A person with connections both to directly governed portions of British Malaya and one of the Malay states could be a British subject and British protected person simultaneously.

+British nationality law during this time was uncodified and did not have a standard set of regulations, relying instead on past precedent and common law.
+Until the mid-19th century, it was unclear whether rules for naturalisation in the United Kingdom were applicable elsewhere in the Empire.
+Each colony had wide discretion in developing their own procedures and requirements for naturalisation up to that point.
+In 1847, the Imperial Parliament formalised a clear distinction between subjects who naturalised in the UK and those who did so in other territories.
+Individuals who naturalised in the UK were deemed to have received the status by imperial naturalisation, which was valid throughout the Empire.
+Those naturalising in colonies were said to have gone through local naturalisation and were given subject status valid only within the relevant territory; a subject who locally naturalised in the Straits Settlements was a British subject there, but not in Bengal or New South Wales.
+When travelling outside of the Empire, British subjects who were locally naturalised in a colony were still entitled to imperial protection.